CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 I will routinely communicate with the class via announcements on the Piazza board.
 Make sure the email you use on Piazza is one you routinely check in case there is an important announcement.

-If you do not sign up for the Piazza account, you will not receive the class e-mails and may miss important information about the class.
+Make sure you have a Piazza account, you will not receive the class e-mails and may miss important information about the class if your account wasn't created.

-If you drop the class, you should be able to un-enroll from the Piazza discussion board to stop receiving messages.
+If you drop the class, you should be able to un-enroll from Moodle/Piazza to stop receiving messages.
 Let me know if you drop the class and still get e-mail.

 ##Responsibilities